OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ---
 title: Work with PivotTables using the Excel JavaScript API
-description: Use the Excel JavaScript API to create PivotTables and interact with their components. ms.date: 01/22/2020
+description: 'Use the Excel JavaScript API to create PivotTables and interact with their components.' ms.date: 01/22/2020
 localization_priority: Normal
 ---